Carnage in Kabul adds to US challenges in Afghanistan

 There have been local successes.
 Afghan security forces with US guidance have cleared the Taliban from a notoriously troubled part of Helmand province.
 But as Kosh Sadat and Stanley McChrystal, a former commander of US forces in Afghanistan, have written in Foreign Affairs, "today, Afghanistan is struggling to survive," and the Taliban's "presence and influence are likely at their highest levels since the group lost power in 2001."

-What Is the US strategy?
+What is the US strategy?

-President Trump set out his Afghanistan policy in August.
+Trump set out his Afghanistan policy in August.
 It involves adding US troops (from 8,400 to a level of some 13,000 now and ultimately to about 16,000), and devolving decision-making to commanders in the field.
 And it stressed standing up Afghan forces.
 "The stronger the Afghan security forces become, the less we will have to do," Trump said.

 It was the opposite of what candidate Trump had promised: to get out of Afghanistan.
-But it was also a million miles from the ambitious counterinsurgency mission in Afghanistan set out by General David Petraeus in 2010, an effort to deprive the Taliban of the conditions in which to prosper.
+But it was also a million miles from the ambitious counterinsurgency mission in Afghanistan set out by Gen. David Petraeus in 2010, an effort to deprive the Taliban of the conditions in which to prosper.

 "We are not nation-building again.
 We are killing terrorists," Trump said.
 There was one line about the possibility "someday" of a political settlement that might involve elements of the Taliban, but the administration has not pursued such a settlement with any enthusiasm.